clear — Clear variables from the active workspace.

 clearis a sink builtin and does not produce a meaningful output value.

-How clear runs on the GPU
+How RunMat runs clear on the GPU

 clear performs host-side workspace mutation only.
 It does not launch GPU kernels, does not participate in fusion, and does not depend on acceleration providers.